+712 Sociological Foundations of Christian Education

+Benson

-712 Sociological Foundations of Church Growth Benson The church is studied from biblical and sociological perspectives in order to understand the conditions for church growth.
-The implications of biblical principles for church growth are examined in light of contemporary sociological settings.
+The church is studied from biblical and sociological perspectives in order to understand the conditions for church growth in America.
+The implications of biblical principles for church ministry are examined in light of contemporary sociological settings.
 Each student constructs a philosophy of ministry that will be biblically sound and sociologically accurate for an actual local church.